LanceMcCarthy/GoldenClouds/index.md

 Checking out is straightforward:

 1. You can leave all the soiled laundry on the bed you used.
-2. Close all the doors and any windows you've opened.
+2. Close all the doors/windows (you've opened) and turn off any lights or fans (that you turned on)
-3. Turn off any lights or fans that you turned on.
+3. Close the electronic gate after you've driven out
-4. Close the electronic gate and put the keys back into the lockbox (close the lid until the lock latches, then spin the number wheel to scramble it).
+4. Lock the keys away in the lockbox you got the keys from (then spin the number wheel to scramble the code).

 Thank you for being considerate when sharing our home!